neoforged/Documentation/docs/misc/config.md

 Configuration Events
 --------------------

-Operations that occur whenever a config is loaded or reloaded can be done using the `ModConfigEvent$Loading` and `ModConfigEvent$Reloading` events.
+Operations that occur whenever a config is loaded or reloaded can be done using the ModConfigEvent.Loading and ModConfigEvent.Reloading events.
 The events must be [registered][events] to the mod event bus.

 :::caution
 These events are called for all configurations for the mod; the `ModConfig` object provided should be used to denote which configuration is being loaded or reloaded.